-The best credit card with a $10,000 limit is Chase Sapphire Reserve.
+The best credit card with a $10,000 limit is Chase Sapphire Reserve®.
 Everyone who is approved gets at least a $10,000 starting limit.
-Sapphire Reserve has a lot of good perks, too, starting with a $750 initial bonus.
+This card has a lot of good perks, too, starting with a $900 initial bonus.
 Reserve also gives 3 points per $1 spent on travel and dining (1 on all other purchases), a $300 annual travel credit, and free airport lounge membership.
 But the card is expensive.
-The annual fee is $450, and you need excellent credit to qualify.
+The annual fee is $550, and you need excellent credit to qualify.

 Guaranteed approval credit cards with $10,000 limits for bad credit don’t really exist.
 A secured credit card that allows you to place a very sizable deposit is the closest thing you’ll find.
-For example, the Wells Fargo Secured Credit Card allows you to put down as much as $10,000 and offers nearly guaranteed approval.
 But your spending limit equals the amount of your deposit, so it won’t help you buy something that you can’t already afford in cash.… read full answer

 There are a couple of important reasons why guaranteed approval credit cards with $10,000 limits for bad credit are not available.
 For starters, no credit card offers 100% guaranteed approval.
 There’s always some sort of minimum eligibility requirement that you must meet.
 That’s even true with secured credit cards.